 Tarsus has completed the first of two pivotal trials of TP-03 for the treatment of DB in the United States, Saturn-1.
 All pre-specified primary and secondary endpoints were met in Saturn-1, and complete resolution of DB signs was demonstrated in patients treated with TP-03.
 Tarsus initiated a second pivotal clinical trial, Saturn-2, in May 2021, which has a similar design to Saturn-1.
+Saturn-2 has completed enrollment, and Tarsus is expected to announce topline results in April 2022.
 If successful, Tarsus has indicated that it expects these trials to support a new drug application ("NDA") submission to the FDA.
 Tarsus has also announced plans to initiate clinical trials of TP-03 for the treatment of MGD.
 Previously, Tarsus conducted four Phase 2 clinical trials of TP-03 in patients with DB.
 Each of these trials demonstrated statistically significant collarette cure and mite eradication rates.

-Results from Pivotal Phase 2b/3 Saturn-1 clinical trial
+Results from pivotal phase 2b/3 Saturn-1 clinical trial

 In June 2021, Tarsus announced positive results of the pivotal Phase 2b/3 Saturn-1 pivotal trial.
-All pre-specified primary and secondary endpoints were met, and complete resolution of Demodex blepharitis signs was demonstrated in patients treated with TP-03.
+All pre-specified primary and secondary endpoints were met, and complete resolution of DB signs was demonstrated in patients treated with TP-03.

-- 43% of patients on TP-03 achieved the primary endpoint of complete collarette cure, defined as 0-2 collarettes per lid at day 43, compared to 7% on vehicle (p<0.0001). - 81% of patients on TP-03 achieved a clinically meaningful collarette cure, defined as 0-10 collarettes per lid at day 43 compared to 23% of those on vehicle (p<0.0001). - 68% of patients on TP-03 achieved mite eradication defined as 0 mites per lash at day 43, compared to 18% on vehicle (p<0.0001).
+- 44% of patients on TP-03 achieved the primary endpoint of complete collarette cure, defined as 0-2 collarettes per lid at day 43, compared to 7% on vehicle (p<0.0001). - 81% of patients on TP-03 achieved a clinically meaningful collarette cure, defined as 0-10 collarettes per lid at day 43 compared to 23% of those on vehicle (p<0.0001). - 68% of patients on TP-03 achieved mite eradication defined as 0 mites per lash at day 43, compared to 18% on vehicle (p<0.0001).

 Additionally, significant efficacy in lid erythema (redness) was demonstrated across multiple measures including complete and clinically meaningful composite cures, and in erythema alone.
-Results showed 45% of patients improved erythema by one (1) grade or more (compared to 28% of patients on vehicle, p=0.0002) and 19% of patients on TP-03 achieved a complete erythema cure (compared to 7% of patients on vehicle, p<0.0001).
+Results showed 45% of patients improved erythema by one (1) grade or more (compared to 28% of patients on vehicle, p=0.0002) and 19% of patients on TP-03 achieved a complete erythema cure (compared to 7% of patients on vehicle, p=0.0001).